 4. To open one of these past inspection records, click on the desired row in the table.
 For this example, we’ll be opening the record from November 17, 2011.
 Clicking on this row in the table displays the inspection record below.
 You can see the descriptions of any faults found at that time as well as any photos that were attached.

 5. To get a usable report of this particular inspection record, simply click the Print To PDF button.
 It will generate a concise copy of the inspection record with fault descriptions and photos included.

 1. Using your computer, log into CityReporter web with your city code, username, and password.
 Once you’re in, click the location Management button at the top of the screen, as shown.

 3. From the drop-down menu, select the Inspection Details report.
 Next, choose the appropriate area, location, and date range.
 For this example, we’re running a report on City Hall for the month of November 2011.

 4. When you click Run Report, CityReporter will generate a PDF showing all the inspections that occurred at City Hall during the selected time period.
-The first page will be a list of the dates each checklist was completed.
+The first page will be a list of the dates each form was completed.
 The next pages will have the actual answers, comments, and photos from the inspections themselves.
 In the image below, you can see the same fault we found when browsing the inspection records.